fastlane/docs/docs/generated/actions/precheck.md

-  `curse_words` | including words that might be considered objectionable | `free_stuff_in_iap` | using text indicating that your IAP is free | `custom_text` | mentioning any of the user-specified words passed to custom_text(data: [words]) | `copyright_date` | using a copyright date that is any different from this current year, or missing a date | `unreachable_urls` | unreachable URLs in app metadata |
+  `curse_words` | including words that might be considered objectionable | `free_stuff_in_iap` | using text indicating that your IAP is free | `custom_text` | mentioning any of the user-specified words passed to custom_text(data: [words]) | `copyright_date` | using a copyright year in the future, or missing a copyright year | `unreachable_urls` | unreachable URLs in app metadata |

 <em id="parameters-legend-dynamic">* = default value is dependent on the user's system</em>